 However, on the 12th of June 2021, he sustained a C6 incomplete spinal cord injury following a road traffic accident.
 It was an emotional and physical challenge for Ben, especially as his injury took him away from his friends and family during the Covid Pandemic.

-This case study, written in August 2024, shares Ben’s journey from before his accident, at STEPS Rehabilitation, and his plans for the future.
+This case study, written and filmed in August 2024, shares Ben’s journey from before his accident, at STEPS Rehabilitation, and his plans for the future.

 Before STEPS Rehabilitation